matrix-org/matrix-spec-proposals/proposals/4011-thumbnail-media-negotiation.md

-# MSC4011: Thumbnail media negotation
+# MSC4011: Thumbnail media negotiation

 It is currently up to the homeserver to decide which media formats are exposed by the media repository for the [`/thumbnail` endpoint](https://spec.matrix.org/v1.6/client-server-api/#get_matrixmediav3thumbnailservernamemediaid).